gosukiwi/Pasukon/README.md

-# Parser Combinator
+# Pasukon
+Pasukon generates parsers based on a relatively easy to learn grammar.

-Not a pure parser combinator, as it requires a lexing step for performance reasons.
-But it does allow you to define a language by combining parsers.
+It's based on parser combinators, but it's not a pure parser combinator, as it requires a lexing step for performance reasons.

+It allows you to define your own lexer and combinators if needed.

 # Concepts
 __Parser__: A function that takes an array of tokens as input and returns a `Result` object, which reports whether the match was successful or not.
-It also exposes a `remaining` property with the remaining of the given input.
+It exposes a `remaining` property with the remaining of the given input, and also a `code` property which is optional, and if present, it will invoke the given code snippet if the match succeeded and store the results in the `matched` field.
+If no code is given, it will fill `matched` in a default way.

-__Combinator__: Takes one or more parsers and returns a new parser, combining both in some way.
+__Combinator__: Takes one or more parsers and returns a new parser, combining them in some way.
 For example, `then` takes two parsers and creates a new one, matching one, and then the other. `many0` takes one parser and matches it zero or more times.